sigsum/sigsum/doc/proposals/2021-11-remove-arbitrary-bytes.md

 Witnesses are not affected by this change.

-## Other
-A different approach would be to submit data and let the log hash that.
+Note: a different approach would have been to submit data and let the log hash that.
 Not letting the log see data is a feature:
 - The data cannot be analyzed by the log unless its location is known
 - The data cannot be expected to be stored in the future
 - Each logging request becomes cheaper